-Permanent Carbon credits are issued for reductions or removals that are permanent or, if they have a reversal risk, must have requirements for a multi- decadal term and a comprehensive risk mitigation to ensure the risk is minimised and compensation mechanism in place to ensure the risk is minimised, with a means to replace any units lost.
+Category Summary Real All emissions reductions & removals and the project activities that generate them have genuinely taken place.
+They are measured, monitored and verified ex-post.
+Measurable Credits are quantifiable and use recognized measurement tools, including adjustments for uncertainty and leakage, against a realistic and credible emissions baseline.
+Credits are issued only beyond performance against a defensible, conservative baseline estimate of emissions that assumes the business as usual (BAU) trajectory in the absence of the activity.
+Baselines should be recalculated on a regular, conservative time frame.
+Regarding the avoidance of leakage, the Standard has requirements for the project to demonstrate leakage is minimal and there should be no (or minimal) additional or unintended emissions related to the project's implementation and operations.
+The risk of leakage is adequately assessed, mitigated and calculated considering any potential increase in emissions outside of the boundary, including taking appropriate deductions.
+Permanent Carbon credits are issued for reductions or removals that are permanent or, if they have a reversal risk, must have requirements for a multi-decade term and a comprehensive risk mitigation to ensure the risk is minimized and compensation mechanism in place to ensure the risk is minimized, with means to replace any unit lost.
 Additional Project-based emission reductions and removals beyond what would have occurred if the project had not been carried out or that would have otherwise occurred.
-Projects demonstrate a conservative business as usual (BAU) scenario and must be surplus to regulatory requirements.
+Projects demonstrate a conservative BAU scenario and must be surplus to regulatory requirements.
 Jurisdictional programs demonstrate additional reductions below the historical reference level.
-Independently All emission reductions and removals shall be verified verified to a reasonable level of assurance by an independent and accredited third-party verifier.
+Independently All emission reductions and removals shall be verified to a reasonable verified level of assurance by an independent and accredited third-party verifier.
 MRV should be conducted at the specified intervals.
 Unique The carbon credits are only counted once and are not double issued or sold.

 In addition, with regard to the prevention of double counting above, it must be noted that if a carbon credit issuer transfers a credit to another entity, said issuer may no longer claim the transferred emissions reductions.
-The following graph is an example of adjustment under the Act on Promotion of Global Warming Countermeasures.6
+The following graph is an example of adjustment under the Act on Promotion of Global Warming Countermeasures.

-Adjustment under the Act on Promotion of Global Warming Countermeasures

-✓ If a carbon credit issuer who reports the Act on Promotion of Global Warming Countermeasures transfers a credits to another entity, issuer may no longer claim the transferred emissions reductions and adds amount of transferred credits to amount of issuer's emissions.
+- Adjustment under the Act on Promotion of Global Warming Countermeasures - ✓ If a carbon credit issuer who reports the Act on Promotion of Global Warming Countermeasures transfers a credits to another entity, issuer may no longer claim the transferred emissions reductions and adds amount of transferred credits to amount of issuer's emissions.